301: Cave Dwellers

 No, Mark David Chapman.

 Mark David Chapman assassinated musician and former Beatle John Lennon in 1980 in New York City.
-He was sentenced to twenty years to life, but has been denied parole since completing the minimum sentence in 2000.
+He was sentenced to twenty years to life, but has been denied parole repeatedly since completing the minimum sentence in 2000.

 John Wilkes Booth.